Luke Beveridge: St Kilda

 At the end of 1995, Beveridge was traded to for pick 52 in the 1995 AFL draft.
 His father was a recruitment officer for the club.
 Beveridge played 45 games for the Saints in four seasons from 1996 until 1999.
 Beveridge played in St Kilda's 1996 pre-season cup winning side.
 He played in 7 of 22 matches in the 1997 home and away rounds.
 St Kilda qualified in first position for the 1997 finals series.
 He retired at the end of the 1999 season.

 AFL Greek Team of the Century

 In 2002, Beveridge was elected in the AFL Greek Team of the Century for players having full or partial Greek heritage.
 His maternal grandfather originates from the island of Samos.

 Coaching career

 He began his coaching career in the Victorian Amateur Football Association competition where he coached St Bedes/Mentone Tigers to the C, B and A Grade premierships in consecutive seasons.
 2008 marks the club’s last premiership.

-The C Grade premiership team of 2006 contained both of the Western Bulldogs’ only two living premiership coaches: Beveridge (2016 AFL premiership coach) in his final VAFA game as playing coach and Paul Groves (2018 AFLW premiership coach).
-Other notable members of the successful group include young firebrand Tim McColl, a future captain of industry at The Co.
-Accountants and Business Advisors, and Tim Lamb, a former battling local player who found his niche as Assistant Coach during this period.
-Lamb's undeniable eye for talent led him to eventually land the role of Melbourne Football Club List Manager, where he masterminded the build of the Demons’ premiership-winning team of 2021.
-These and many others attribute their success in part to the guiding hand of Beveridge.